adeelz92/Install-Caffe-on-Ubuntu-16.04-Python-3/README.md

 1. python3
 2. import caffe

 At this point caffe should be imported and be able to use successfully.
+Sample "Makefile.config" is added for reference.